Skip to main content

 Q: Who is required to provide ‘real-time network information’ about outages?

-A: Carriers that have either a major or significant network outage.
+A: Carriers that have either a major or significant network outage that affects the carriage of emergency calls using its controlled networks or controlled facilities.

 Q: Who receives the real time network information?